thestackcollective/curriculum-site/module4/pd/lessons/education_and_community.md

 - In what ways does your background fit into the this role?
 - Is there alignment between these roles and your previous experience / skillset?
 Begin to search job postings with these titles.
 What is interesting about these positions?
 - What are some further questions you’d ask someone in DevRel?
-- Reflect with your cohort on your Turing experience.
+- Reflect with your cohort on your TheStackCollective experience.
 What parts could you highlight?
 What type of content could you create?